Ghent

 Getting to Ghent

-Ghent is easy to reach by train.
-The main train station is Gent-Sint-Pieters, which is half an hour away from the central station in Brussels.
 From the train station, you can easily walk or take the above-ground tram into the city center.
-We took the tram to the middle of the town and walk the rest.
+We took the tram to the middle of the town and walked the rest.

 *Train was (Round trip was 7.20Euro each.)